 - Disable the Hardware acceleration.

 - Clear cache and cookies.

 - Update your browser.

 Solution 3.
-Convert the incompatible video codec
+Convert the incompatible video codec to make video playable

 Almost all cloud services support common video formats including MP4, MOV, MKV, AVI, etc. However, you may also encounter error prompt like "an error occurred" or "there was a problem playing this video" though formats like MP4 or MOV are supported by your cloud service by fault.
 Why?
 The reason mainly boils down to the wrong video codec.
 For example, MP4/MOV in HEVC/AV1 videos won’t play in Google Drive.
 To solve this error, you should encode the video with more popular video codec like H.264.
 Besides, through conversion, some non-supported video formats can be converted to compatible ones.

-For the cases, you can try 4K video converter – WinX Video Converter to help convert 4K/HD videos in any formats from any sources for cloud services like Google Drive, OneDrive, iCloud, etc. to play successfully.
+For the cases, you can try 4K video converter – WinX HD Video Converter Deluxe to help convert 4K/HD videos in any formats from any sources for cloud services like Google Drive, OneDrive, iCloud, etc. to play successfully.

 Solution 4.
 Compress large videos to smaller size

-Causes to this error:
+Causes to this video playback error: